CLSherrod/clsherrod.github.io/_drafts/a-skip/2008-04-06-money-game.md

 - business
 permalink: "/money-game/"
 ---
-I created a Google Document on playing the <a href="http://spreadsheets.google.com/pub?key=p_wO4GcmAAPnr4SiZK_Hudw" rel="nofollow">money game.</a> You may have heard the games from Abraham-Hicks.Â  The prosperity consciousness game has been around for a long time.
+I created a Google Document on playing the <a href="http://spreadsheets.google.com/pub?key=p_wO4GcmAAPnr4SiZK_Hudw" rel="nofollow">money game.</a> You may have heard the games from Abraham-Hicks.
+The prosperity consciousness game has been around for a long time.

-Every day you get an additional $1000 and you have to write down what you would buy.Â  I've given a couple of suggestions at the beginning which you can change.
+Every day you get an additional $1000 and you have to write down what you would buy.
+I've given a couple of suggestions at the beginning which you can change.

-Grab it while you can I'm offering it only for a limited time.Â  Have fun.
+Grab it while you can I'm offering it only for a limited time.
+Have fun.